angelsl/pathutils/README.md

 `cmdw /c apath nodejs & start "" /D "C:\Program Files\Microsoft VS Code\" /B "C:\Program Files\Microsoft VS Code\Code.exe"`

+### windows/startw.c

+Lets you launch anything, suppressing any command windows.

+I use it in a shortcut to launch a Node daemon in the background.

 ### windows/bgcmd.reg

 Removes the `Extended` key from the _Open command window here_/_Open PowerShell window here_ context menu entries, so it shows up without holding Shift.